Northern diversity in agriculture program

 This program is funded in part by the Agriculture Canada AgriDiversity Program and is designed to reduce barriers for people underrepresented in Canadian agriculture.
 It’s goal is to provide support for women, Indigenous people and youth and there are scholarships available to support you!

-Gain hands-on experience working alongside our staff to build your skills.
-This is a flexible training program available all year with a focus on market garden development or animal husbandry.
+Join our BRIDGE work study program to gain hands-on experience working alongside our staff and build your skills.
+This is a flexible training program available all year with a focus on market garden and animal husbandry.